Wreck of the Grosvenor

-On the night of August 3, 1782, an English East Indiaman ship called the Grosvenor approached the Wild Coast, heading for a rocky spot nearly 50km north of Port St Johns.
+On the night of August 3, 1782, an English East Indiaman ship called the Grosvenor approached what is now known as the Wild Coast along South Africa's Eastern Cape coast, heading for a rocky spot nearly 50km north of Port St Johns.

 On land, the cattle owners living along the coast had been burning their winter grasslands to stimulate summer growth.

-Through the spray and bad weather, these fires were spotted in the early hours of the next morning as ‘lights in the air’.
+Through the spray and bad weather, these fires were spotted by those aboard in the early hours of the next morning and interpreted as ‘lights in the air’.
 And because Captain John Coxon believed the Grosvenor to be at least 300km out to sea, he reckoned them to be ‘something similar to the Northern Lights’ and the ill-fated ship continued on its course into the rugged, rocky coastline of south-eastern Africa.

 Land was spotted just before dawn, and the captain eventually gave the orders to turn the ship about – but it was too late.
 The Grosvenor hit an outer reef, about 400m from the beach.